Sleep Hygiene

 difficult to stay asleep.

-four hours before bed and then stop drinking so that you don’t have to wake up
+Reduce water intake right before bed.
+Drink two to three glasses of water three hours before bed and then stop drinking so that you don’t have to wake up to pee as often.
+Frequent night time urination can disrupt deep sleep.

-A warm shower or bath two hours
+Take a warm bath.
+Studies have shown that a warm shower or hot bath two hours

+Have peaceful interactions.
 Don’t talk about things that are

-upsetting or seek out conflict before bedtime.
+upsetting or seek out interpersonal conflict before bedtime.

 Don’t allow people to keep you up

-Whenever you sleep poorly, make sure you stay calm and take it easy the next
+Stay calm while sleep deprived.
+Whenever you sleep poorly, make sure you stay calm and take it easy the next day.
+Trauma can be multiplied by sleeplessness, but calm sleepiness can be healing.

 Dopamine Detox